 Your wife was cheating on you and you get framed for a crime you did not commit.
 Things could not have gotten worse for you.
-This is an uncanny story of a person with rock solid resolve and a will be free despite all odds.
+This is an uncanny story of a person with rock solid resolve and a will to be free despite all odds.
 Directed by Frank Darabont, this extraordinary story is brilliantly crafted for the big screen.
-As tough as the times got for Andy Dufresne (Tim Robbins), he held his head high and braved the odd that were to be his cornerstone for redemption.
-Morgan Freeman, with his gritty narration will keep you glued to the screen.
+As tough as the times got for Andy Dufresne (Tim Robbins), he held his head high and braved the odds that were to be his cornerstone for redemption.
+Morgan Freeman with his gritty narration will keep you glued to the screen.

 Read More: Best Movie Trailers of All Time

 Widely considered as the greatest movie musical of all time, ‘Singin’ in the Rain’ was a humble success at the time of its release but has grown in stature over the years.
 The film focuses on the transition of the industry from silent features to “talkies”, and is still as relevant as cinema continues to grow and redefine itself.
 It is profound in its expression of nostalgia, sharp as a tack in its depiction of humor and I promise you, you won’t be able to stop singing the title song.

 Read More: Best Movies That Break the Fourth Wall

 4. Peggy Sue Got Married (1986)

 What if you got the chance to relive your memories?
 Would you want to come back to your present life, or would you rather stay in that blissful period of joy and happiness?
 ‘Peggy Sue Got Married’ is one of Francis Ford Coppola’s most personal films.
 When Peggy Sue (Kathleen Turner), a middle aged woman who’s getting a divorce from her high school sweetheart, attends a reunion with all her old classmates, she suddenly faints.
 When she regains consciousness, she finds herself in high school, and the year is 1960.